 Most likely on your visit to Cyprus, you will be traveling between Larnaca and Limassol.
-But instead of using public transportation between these two cities, why not rent a car and go on a mini road trip?
+But instead of using public transportation between these two cities, why not rent a car and go on one of the best road trips?
 Just go not along the coast (there is not much to see on that stretch) but better through the mountains.

 In this way, you will be able to see the most interesting villages in mountainous Cyprus, including the Troodos mountain range and the highest peak – Mount Olympus.

 Cyprus is famous for some really cool road trips.
 And Larnaca to Limassol drive is one of them.
 It can be done in one day and if you leave early, you’ll be able to see all the highlights of this route with incredible vista points and waterfalls.

 However, if you feel like staying longer in each place and having a more thorough experience, spend a night in one of the villages.
 They have really beautiful traditional accommodations which are very different from any hotel on the coast.

 Since the route is circular, departure is possible both from Larnaca and Limassol.
 But I would leave Larnaca with an overnight stay in Limassol (if you don’t stay anywhere on the way) and end the trip with dinner in a beautiful local marina in one of the restaurants overlooking the sea, yachts, and a walking evening promenade.